brkent/AAS-VLASS-June-2023/README.md

 # Fitting the Data to our new Generator

 We need to use two class methods: `flow()` and `fit()`, and pass training arrays as arguments.
 We then compile our model.
-The resulting image interator created by `flow()` is what we will pass to the model.
+The resulting image iterator created by `flow()` is what we will pass to the model.

 We then train the model for 10 epochs.